-PROXY FOR ANNUAL MEETING OF SHAREHOLDERS - OCTOBER 3, 2003 SOLICITED BY THE BOARD OF DIRECTORS OF THE COMPANY
+PROXY FOR ANNUAL MEETING OF SHAREHOLDERS - SEPTEMBER 30, 2005 SOLICITED BY THE BOARD OF DIRECTORS OF THE COMPANY

-The undersigned hereby constitutes and appoints David J. Boden and Dean A. McCoy, and each of them, with full power of substitution, attorneys and proxies to represent and to vote all of the shares of Common Stock which the undersigned would be entitled to vote, with all powers the undersigned would possess if personally present, at the Annual Meeting of the Shareholders of NATIONAL BEVERAGE CORP. to be held at the Hyatt Regency Orlando International Airport, 9300 Airport Boulevard, Orlando, Florida 32827, on October 3, 2003 at 2:00 pm local time and at any adjournments or postponements thereof, on all matters coming before said meeting in the manner set forth below:
+The undersigned hereby constitutes and appoints David J. Boden and Dean A. McCoy, and each of them, with full power of substitution, attorneys and proxies to represent and to vote all of the shares of Common Stock which the undersigned would be entitled to vote, with all powers the undersigned would possess if personally present, at the Annual Meeting of the Shareholders of NATIONAL BEVERAGE CORP. to be held at the Hyatt Regency Orlando International Airport, 9300 Airport Boulevard, Orlando, Florida 32827 on September 30, 2005 at 2:00 pm local time and at any adjournments or postponements thereof, on all matters coming before said meeting in the manner set forth below:

+(Continued to be signed on reverse side)

+Address Change/Comments (Mark the corresponding box on the reverse side)

+Please Mark Here For Address Change or Comments SEE REVERSE SIDE

+(MARK ONLY ONE OF THE FOLLOWING BOXES)

+1. Election of one Class III Director for a term of three years: 01 Nick A. Caporella.

+FOR

-1. Election of two Clas s I Directors for a term of three years: 2.
-In their discretion, upon any other matters which may properly come before the meeting or any adjournments (Mark only one of th e following boxes for each nominee) or postponements thereof.
-VOTE Please mark here if you plan to attend the meeting [] VOTE FOR WITHHELD the nominee for the NOMINEE: This proxy when properly executed will be voted in the listed nominee listed manner directed herein by the undersigned shareholder.
-If no direction is made, this proxy will be listed voted FOR the election as Class I [] [] Joseph G. Caporella Director of the nominees of the Board of Directors, and with discretionary authority on all matters which may properly come before the meeting or any adjournments or postponements thereof. [] [] Samuel C. Hathorn, Jr. The undersigned acknowledges receipt of the • accompanying Proxy Statement dated August 25, 2003 Date , 2003 Signature of Shareholder(s) orginature or original original (s) (When signing as attorney, trustee, executor, administrator, guardian, corporate officer or other representative, please give full title.
+2. In their discretion, upon any other matters which may properly come before the meeting or any adjournments or postponements thereof.

+This proxy when properly executed will be voted in the manner directed herein by the undersigned shareholder.
+If no direction is made, this proxy will be voted FOR the election as Class III Director of the nominee of the Board of Directors and with discretionary authority on all matters which may properly come before the meeting or any adjournments or postponements thereof.

+The undersigned acknowledges receipt of the accompanying Proxy Statement dated August 29, 2005.

+Please mark here if you plan to attend the meeting $\Box$

+Name of Shareholder

+Dated:

+Signature

+(When signing as attorney, trustee, executor, administrator, guardian, corporate officer or other representative, please give full title.
 If more than one trustee, all should sign.
 Joint owners must each sign.)

+Vote By Internet or Telephone or Mail 24 Hours a Day, 7 Days a Week

+Internet and telephone is available through 11:59 PM Eastern Time the day prior to annual meeting day.

+Your Internet vote authorizes the named proxies to vote your shares in the same manner as if you marked, signed and returned your proxy card.

+If you vote your proxy by Internet or by telephone, you do NOT need to mail back your proxy card.